samiullahbahadur/decode-morse/README.md

 # Decode Morse message

-> This project is about decrypting given char, word, or sentence to human readable language.
+> This project is about decrypting given char, word, or sentence from 'Morse code' to human readable English language.
 To solve this problem we have used `Ruby` as our programming language.

 ## Built With